Critical heat current fluctuations in Curie-Weiss model in and out of equilibrium: Fluctuations and responses: methods

 \subsection{Two-state model}

-Finally, let us present an effective two-state model proposed in Ref.~\cite{nguyen2020exponential}, which is applicable in the regime where the system has two stable fixed points, i.e., the quasipotential $V(m)$ has two minima.
-This model assumes that, for large system sizes $N$, the dominant contribution to noise results from stochastic switching between the current values associated with those fixed points.
-To describe this approach, let us denote the positions of the minima of $V(m)$ as $m_+$ and $m_-$, and the position of the maximum separating them as $m_*$.
-The heat current variance is then approximated as
+As a last method, let us present an effective two-state model proposed in Ref.~\cite{nguyen2020exponential}.
+This model is applicable in the regime where the system has two stable fixed points, i.e., the quasipotential $V(m)$ has two minima.
+We further denote these minima as $m_+$ and $m_-$, and the maximum of $V(m)$ that separates them as $m_*$.
+The model assumes that, for large system sizes $N$, the dominant contribution to noise results from stochastic switching between the heat current values associated with the fixed points $m_+$ and $m_-$.
+This switching is described as a Markov jump process among two discrete states corresponding to different fixed points.
+The jumps from the state $m_\pm$ to $m_\mp$ occur with the transition rate $r_\pm$.
+For large $N$, these transition rates can be approximated as~\cite{hinch2005exponentially,hanggi1984bistable,nguyen2020exponential}\footnote{We notice that our Eq.~\eqref{eq:ratestsm} appears to be larger than the corresponding Eq.~(37) in Ref.~\cite{nguyen2020exponential} by a prefactor 4.
+The reason is that Ref.~\cite{nguyen2020exponential} considered the case where the difference between successive values of the number of molecules $X$ was equal to 1, while in our case the difference between successive values of magnetization $M$ equals $2$.
+Consequently, Eq.~\eqref{eq:ratestsm} can be obtained from Eq.~(37) in Ref.~\cite{nguyen2020exponential} by using parameterization $X=M/2$, $x=m/2$, so that $V''(x)=4V''(m)$.}